deanward81/bakedbean.org.uk/content/posts/2019-05-job-search-1-intro.md

 We had previously found the string parsing code hard to test and maintain, so avoiding anything similar to that seemed like a good plan.
 Unfortunately the query language used by Stack Exchange was exactly the kind of parsing nightmare that we were trying to avoid in the first place (it's fast but hard to tweak) so we decided it'd be better to start with a clean implementation that we could drop into other places later.

-We wanted to have a functionally equivalent language and decided to implement Jobs Query Language (JQL) using a lexer and recursive descent parser.
+We wanted to have a language that was functionally equivalent to Stack Exchange's and decided to implement Jobs Query Language (JQL) using a lexer and recursive descent parser.
 The parser generates an abstract syntax tree (AST) representing the query which we can then [visit](https://www.dofactory.com/net/visitor-design-pattern) and generate an Elastic query from.
 It could theoretically be used to generate a query for any data store.
 Turns out that ability came in useful later on!

-In addition, producing a tree lets us do things like replace front-end parts of a query (e.g. like favorite:true) into a query that makes more sense for the data we actually store in our data stores (e.g. a list of a user’s favorite job ids).
+In addition, producing a tree lets us do things like replace front-end parts of a query (e.g. `favorite:true`) into a query that makes more sense for the data we actually store in our data stores (e.g. a list of a user’s favorite job ids).

 Finally, an AST is easy to test - we can take an input string, parse it and then compare the output tree to an expected tree. \o/